jdassink/beamforming/README.md

 **freqfisher**

 Frequency-Domain Fisher detector (Smart and Flinn, 1971).
+A detailed decription of ``freqfisher`` can be found in Evers, 2008.

 This algorithm estimates the aforementioned parameters in discrete frequency bands.
 The user can specify the frequency band and averaging over frequency bands.
 Note that this algorithm works on raw unfiltered data as well as the estimation occurs in the frequency domain.

 **tdoa**